Vietnam.vn - Nền tảng quảng bá Việt Nam

 Quynh Lam Pagoda.

 There are currently 128 relics and scenic spots in the city; of which 30 have been ranked.
-98 relics have been inventoried, classified, and put into the management list.
+98 relics have been inventoried, classified, and included in the management list.
 The city has issued documents directing the implementation of state management work associated with the preservation and promotion of the value of historical-cultural relics, scenic spots, and tourism development.

 The city established a history of relics, scientific management records, created zoning maps, and set up protective boundary markers for 14/14 relic sites; completed the dossier for granting land use right certificates for the Tran Dynasty Special National Relic Site; strengthened coordination with experts in organizing excavations and archaeological excavations of relics.
 Most of the Tran Dynasty relic sites were excavated and archaeologically investigated, with a total investment of over 15.6 billion VND, such as: Da Chong 1, Da Chong 2, Thuong Ngoa Van Pagoda, An Sinh Temple...; conducted archaeological expansion of the area of relics in Ngoa Van Relic Site, Am Tra Palace Gate...; excavated additional documents at Ho Thien relic site, to provide a scientific basis for proposing changes to the planning of Ho Thien Pagoda and investigating and excavating Muc Lang relic (Tomb of King Tran Minh Tong).